adamdriscoll/youtube/README.md

 A collection of examples from [my YouTube channel](https://www.youtube.com/channel/UCIrhSHyw-ySF4eQFkt6fQSA).

+## Issues

+Please file issues if you have any videos you'd like to see featured!

+## PRs

+I'm open to pull requests.
+If I messed up the code during the video or messed up pushing it to GitHub, feel free to submit a PR.

 ## .NET

 - [Creating Code-First gRPC Services with protobuf-net](https://youtu.be/BS5AeaMi5HA) - [Example Code](/dotnet/Code-First%20gRPC%20Services%20with%20protobuf-net/)